Paolo Uccello (1397–1475)

 He developed strong scientific interests and was very interested in representing perspective in paintings, something that he and contemporary artists just introduced to painting.
 The appropriate use of linear perspective was often more important in his paintings than what the painting should represent.
 In his paintings he combines elements from the older Gothic tradition (the decorative parts) and the newer Renaissance movement (which introduced depth and perspective).

-Works of Uccello?
+Blogs about Works of Uccello